ebarcott/istio-cross-cluster-demo/README.md

 ## See the Cross-Cluster Action

-1. On the detail page, scroll down to the Solutions section.
+1. On the detail page for Cluster A, scroll down to the Solutions section.
 2. Select the Istio ingress URL
 3. Appended `/productpage` to the link, e.g. http://35.227.159.142/productpage
 4. Refresh the page.